AUSD Elementary Literacy

 Heggerty: Parent Newsletter with ideas to work on Phonemic Awareness at home: Phonemic Awareness Assessments & Lesson Plans | Heggerty

-ANTIOCH UNIFIED and UFLI (University of Florida Literacy Institute): Beginning in the 2024-2025 school year, all Kindergarten, 1st grade & 2nd grade scholars will participate in 30 minutes of Phonic direct instruction using the UFLI Foundations program.
-This dedicated time will include both decoding (reading) and encoding (writing) instruction and practice much of which is with hands on manipulation of letters.
+ANTIOCH UNIFIED and UFLI (University of Florida Literacy Institute) Foundations: All Kindergarten, 1st grade & 2nd grade scholars will participate in 30 minutes of explicit, systematic and direct phonics instruction using the UFLI Foundations program.
+This dedicated time will include both decoding (reading) and encoding (writing) instruction and practice, much of which is accomplished with hands on manipulation of letters.

-Phonics is a way of teaching children how to read and write.
-It helps children hear, identify and use different sounds that distinguish one word from another in the English language.
+Phonics is a main path in teaching children how to read and write.
+It helps children hear, identify and use different sounds that distinguish one word from another.

 Written language can be compared to a code, so knowing the sounds of individual letters and how those letters sound when they’re combined will help children decode words as they read.